 FAMILY PREP GUIDE

-Thanks so much for allowing me the honor of creating beautiful photos for your family.
 It is my hope to create a fun, personal experience for you and your family so that when you receive your finished photographs, you’ll cherish not only the images themselves, but also the memory of creating them.
 If you are relaxed and happy during your session, that will shine through in your photographs as we capture the moments that share the heartbeat of your special family.

 I love capturing families playing, snuggling, being goofy, and just loving on each other.
-I will always do my best to get that one desired shot of everyone looking and smiling at me, but will for the most part, be giving piggyback rides to your kids, encouraging dads to show off their kid-flipping skills, having little ones give moms their BEST hugs EVER, and fun stuff like that.
+I will always do my best to get that one desired shot of everyone looking and smiling, but will for the most part, be giving piggyback rides to your kids, encouraging dads to show off their kid-flipping skills, having little ones give moms their BEST hugs EVER, and fun stuff like that.

 All sessions are shot in the evening for optimal lighting - the time frame of this will depend upon the season and the sun.
 We will discuss this more in detail if we haven’t already.